Climbing Wall Award

 It is the outcome of considerable consultation with voluntary youth organizations, the education sector and the climbing community.
 The award will cover the skills and leadership qualities needed to introduce and supervise novice climbers on typical top roping and bouldering climbing walls.

 Candidates will learn how to manage groups in a busy indoor climbing environment.
 They will learn how to carry out appropriate warm-ups and cool downs, to prepare their clients for the activities ahead and to prevent injury.
-They will learn how to coach climbing techniques and how to spot the potential Johnny Dawes.
+They will learn how to coach climbing techniques and how to spot the potential Leo Holding.
 They will also learn how to prevent and overcome problems in a simple and safe way.

 There is an additional module in supervising abseiling from artificial structures.